fciaf420/dlmm-data-collector/README.md

 - **Dynamic Timeframe Optimization:** Evaluates timeframes from 30m to 24h ⏰
 - **Risk Profile Adjustment:** Customizes strategy based on your profile ⚖️

+📦 Requirements
+Refer to requirements.txt for a list of Python dependencies, including:

+requests
+pandas & numpy
+arch
+rich
+⚠️ Disclaimer
+This script is for informational purposes only.
+Always conduct your own research and consider your risk tolerance before making investment decisions.
 ---

 ### 🛠️ Usage